gbinal/p-o-d.github.com/schema.md

 -------             | ---------------                                                                                                                                | --------------
 Title               | Human-readable name of the asset.
 Should be in plain English and include sufficient detail to facilitate search and discovery.                | title
 Description         | Human-readable description (e.g., an abstract) with sufficient detail to enable a user to quickly understand whether the asset is of interest. | description
-Download URL        | URL providing direct access to the downloadable distribution of a dataset.                                                                      | accessURL
-Format              | The file format or API type of the distribution.                                                                                              | format
 Tags                | Tags (or keywords) help users discover your dataset, please include terms that would be used by technical and non-technical users.             | keyword
 Last Update         | Most recent date on which the dataset was changed, updated or modified.                                                                         | modified
 Publisher           | The publishing agency.               | publisher